junxit/us-congress-bills-115/bill.md

 - **(b)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002, as amended by section 3 of this Act, is further amended by inserting after the item relating to section 710 the following new item:

 ## § 5.
-Independent audit

-- **(a)** *In general* Not later than 90 days after the date of the issuance of any comprehensive report by the Inspector General of the Department of Homeland Security on the administration of the disciplinary and adverse action program within the Department but in no case later than 180 days after the date of the enactment of this Act, the Secretary of Homeland Security shall execute an agreement with an entity outside the Federal Government to conduct an independent audit of how disciplinary processes are administered throughout the Department.
+Independent investigation and implementation plan

-- **(b)** *Contents* Not later than 180 days after the agreement described in subsection (a) is executed, the entity referred to in such subsection shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate the audit required under such subsection, including findings regarding whether disciplinary processes of the Department of Homeland Security are administered in a consistent manner within components and across the Department, and recommendations for actions to promote greater uniformity and transparency in the administration of such disciplinary processes.
-The audit shall specifically review whether such disciplinary processes administered within each component of the Department result in the same or substantially similar disciplinary outcomes for misconduct by a non-supervisory or supervisory employee who engaged in same or substantially similar misconduct.
-In carrying out the audit, the entity shall consult with representatives of Federal employee labor organizations that represent Department employees.
+- **(a)** *In general* Not later than 120 days after the date of the enactment of this Act or the issuance of a report by the Inspector General of the Department of Homeland Security on the extent to which the Department has an equitable and consistent disciplinary process, whichever is later, but in no case later than 1 year after such date of enactment, the Comptroller General of the United States shall utilize, if available, such report and investigate whether the application of discipline and adverse actions are administered in an equitable and consistent manner that results in the same or substantially similar disciplinary outcomes across the Department for misconduct by a non-supervisory or supervisor employee who engaged in the same or substantially similar misconduct.
+- **(b)** *Consultation* In carrying out the investigation described in subsection (a), the Comptroller General of the United States shall consult with the employee engagement steering committee established pursuant to subsection (b)(1) of section 710 of the Homeland Security Act of 2002 (as added by section 3(a) of this Act).
+- **(c)** *Action by Under Secretary for Management* Upon completion of the investigation described in subsection (a), the Under Secretary for Management of the Department of Homeland Security shall review the findings and recommendations of such investigation and implement a plan, in consultation with the employee engagement steering committee established pursuant to subsection (b)(1) of section 710 of the Homeland Security Act of 2002, to correct any relevant deficiencies identified by the Comptroller General of the United States.
+The Under Secretary for Management shall direct the employee engagement steering committee to review such plan to inform committee activities and action plans authorized under such section 710.

-## § 6.
+## § 5.
 Prohibition on new funding

-No funds are authorized to carry out this Act and the amendments made by this Act.
-This Act and such amendments shall be carried out using amounts otherwise made available.
+No additional funds are authorized to carry out the requirements of this Act and the amendments made by this Act.
+Such requirements shall be carried out using amounts otherwise authorized.